-This paper was presented at the Weapons of Mass Destruction (WMD) in the Asia Pacific Workshop, December 1-4, 2020, organized by the Asia-Pacific Leadership Network for Nuclear Non-proliferation and Disarmament.
-The workshop was funded by the Asia Research Fund (Seoul).
+The papers in this book were first presented at the 'Weapons of Mass Destruction (WMD) in the Asia Pacific Workshop', December 1-4, 2020, organized by the APLN.
+The workshop and the publication of this book are funded by the Asia Research Fund (Seoul).